jeffcrockett86/sqlite3-practice/README.md

 1. Ignore all the files I deleted, they don't concern you
 2. Clone and cd into the repo
-3. Type python3 wordle.py followed by the words you want to guess into the command line (for example, python wordle.py steer stove swipe)
+3. Type python3 wordle.py followed by the words you want to guess into the command line (for example, python3 wordle.py steer stove swipe).
+The answer is randomly picked from the list of words that was used in the original Wordle.
-4. It will show which letters are yellow, which letters are green, and how many guesses you have left
+4. You will see which letters are yellow, which letters are green, and how many possible words from the original wordle list are still possible answers